Active Participation and Passive (Material Participation) are two separate classifications.

 (Page 4): Active participation

-Active participation is not the same as material participation, defined later.
+Active participation isn’t the same as material participation (defined later).
 Active participation is a less stringent standard than material participation.
 For example, you may be treated as actively participating if you make management decisions in a significant and bona fide sense.
 Management decisions that count as active participation include approving new tenants, deciding on rental terms, approving expenditures, and similar decisions.

 (Page 5): Material participation tests